-What Do Freelancers Want and Why Do They Want So Badly To Get Paid?
+What Do Freelancers Want and What Payment Issues Do They Face?

 The study also discovered that 72% of freelancers are open to crossing party lines for a political candidate who supports freelancers’ interests.

 According to Freelancers Union, most freelancers aren't protected by clear written contracts.
 Only one-fourth of freelancers say they even have contracts.
 Of the freelancers surveyed: